 In October 2015, I had 4 days off, and I spent them on an internal vision quest.
 This wasn’t about sleep deprivation, fasting, braving elements in the woods.
 This was about going inward and seeking the Spirit-in-Me to fully understand my own intentions in “getting definite with the infinite,” regarding my new path, transformation and career.
 Also, this time was to speculate over the true lesson of Red Dragon, which I did, spending hours outdoors daily with my friend.
 Red Dragon sat with me in the characteristic fashion all day, every day, for these 4 days.

 This is what I discovered and uncovered: Red Dragon is well aware that as a species, they are in danger just as we are.
 As humanity has become more separate from nature, we have lost our ‘roots’ based on how people regard Mother Earth and how disconnected we have become from Her and each other, to life’s, and to our, magic.
-Red Dragon hinted that my purpose as a lightworker and member of my tribe is to reach out to others, share healing, spread passionate joy and infuse my surroundings with magic.
+Red Dragon hinted that my purpose as a lightworker and member of my tribe is to reach out to others, share healing, spread passionate joy, speak the language of Spirit to all who travel this frequency for social and ecological reform, and, infuse my surroundings with magic!

 And mine was changing!
 September 2015 held the final full Blood Moon (at Perigee) which culminated with a huge transformational shift in energy for many of us.
 A lot of people hadn’t felt it, or, some felt ‘something’ but could’t quite place it, but many of us were, and are, riding the wave of this epic transformational shift with glee.
 All this and much more occurred in an abbreviated period with accelerated velocity.
 Red Dragon is my personal Ambassador of Change.